-A small-sized borgo in the province of La Spezia that surges to the summit of a peninsula that forms the western shore of the so-called “Gulf of Poets” called so because it drew to its banks innumerable poets including Petrarch, Shelly, Byron and Montale.
+A small hamlet in the province of La Spezia, at the end of the peninsula that forms the western shore of the Gulf of Poets, so-called because it has been celebrated by countless poets, from Petrarch to Shelly, Byron and Montale.

 LERICI - 86 KM

-GENOVA - 31 KM
+GENOA - 31 KM